 DSS architecture¶

-This guide provides an overview of the Data science stack (DSS) architecture, its main components and their interactions.
+This guide provides an overview of the Data Science Stack (DSS) architecture, its main components, and their interactions.

 DSS is a ready-to-run environment for Machine Learning (ML) and Data Science (DS).
-It’s built on open-source tooling, including MicroK8s, JupyterLab and MLflow.
+It’s built on open-source tooling, including Canonical K8s, JupyterLab, and MLflow.

 DSS is distributed as a snap and usable on any Ubuntu workstation.
 This provides robust security management and user-friendly version control, enabling seamless updates and auto-rollback in case of failure.